theobytes/smartblog/content/blog/django-vs-laravel-a-programmers-guide.md

 ### Laravel Web Framework

 Laravel is a web framework written in PHP.
 It follows the MVC (Model View Controller) framework.
+Its main goal is to enable and promote expressive, elegant syntax in web development.